Meet another Foodmix Foodie: Miggy

 My hope is that I can continue to learn and share my culinary traditions with our clients by helping them create their own food memories for their customers and stakeholders.
 To be clear, I am not a food snob.
 But I am certainly guilty of being a foodie.
 Who knows where my future lies, but I know it will be with food.
 And that’s the kind of universe I want to live in.”

-For more information about FoodMix and its comprehensive programs that include social campaigns, digital ads, print pieces, public relations, video and more, visit www.foodmix.net.
+For more information about FoodMix and its comprehensive programs that include social campaigns, digital ads, print pieces, public relations, video and more, visit our Food Brand Services Page.

 Ready to Work